All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I switch from DAC to no-DAC mid-protocol?

-The DAC version maintains elevated GHRH signaling for 6-8 days.
+The DAC version maintains improved GHRH signaling for 6-8 days.
 This produces more sustained GH elevation compared to the sharp pulses from the no-DAC version.
 Some practitioners consider this less desirable because the body naturally releases GH in pulses.

 Is one version more effective than the other for fat loss?

 Both versions stimulate GH release, which supports fat metabolism.
 The pulsatile release from the no-DAC version may better mimic the GH pattern associated with fat oxidation during sleep.
-However, both can support body composition goals when combined with proper diet and exercise.
+But both can support body composition goals when combined with proper diet and exercise.

 Do I need Ipamorelin with both versions?

 Adding Ipamorelin is recommended with both versions for a combined effect.
 The combination produces a greater GH response than either peptide alone.
-However, each can be used as a standalone peptide if your provider recommends it.
+But each can be used as a standalone peptide if your provider recommends it.

 What's Your Next Move?